willymonee/CAB201-MRRC-Assignment/README.md

 This was completed for a second year IT unit CAB201 in 2020.

-Instructions: download the ZIP file and read the user manual.
+Instructions: download the MRRC file and read the user manual.
 The program is to be opened in Visual Studio.